yetieaterxb1/Gapp/README.md

 Close the terminal window after you run `mongod` and open a new terminal window to run the next commands.

-## 3. Start the Node server
+## 3 Start the Node server
-Now you are ready to start the web server.
 You can choose to start in either production or development mode.
+Choose from one of the following options.

-#### 3.1 In development mode
+#### 3.1 In development mode (recommended)
-To start in development mode (recommended), enter the following command.
+To start in development mode, enter the following command.

-`nodemon`

-Nodemon will restart the server when it detects changes to app files.
-This way, you don't have to restart the server by hand to see your changes.
+`npm run build:dev`

+`npm run start:dev`

+ #### 3.2 In development mode with hot module replacement (not recommended)
+HMR requires a proxy, which is not configured right now.

+`npm run start:dev-server`

-#### 3.2 In production mode
+#### 3.3 In production mode
 If you'd rather start in production mode (not necessary), enter the following command.
+Production mode includes caching.

 `npm run build && npm run start`